-A typical Hadoop cluster comprises of machines based on the various machine roles (master, slaves, and clients).
-For more details, see: Machine Roles In A Typical Hadoop Cluster.
+A typical Hadoop cluster comprises machines based on the various machine roles (master, slaves, and clients).
 The following illustration provides information about a typical Hadoop cluster.
 A smallest cluster can be deployed using a minimum of four machines (for evaluation purpose only).
-One machine can be used to deploy all the master processes (NameNode, Secondary NameNode, JobTracker, HBase Master), Hive Metastore, WebHCat Server, and ZooKeeper nodes.
-The other three machines can be used to co-deploy the slave nodes (YARN NodeManagers, DataNodes, and RegionServers).
+One machine can be used to deploy all the master processes (NameNode, Secondary NameNode, ResourceManager, HBase Master), Hive Metastore, WebHCat Server, and ZooKeeper nodes.
+The other three machines can be used to codeploy the slave nodes (YARN NodeManagers, DataNodes, and RegionServers).

 A minimum of three machines is required for the slave nodes in order to maintain the replication factor of three.
-For more details, see: Data Replication in Apache Hadoop